brianthomaslewis/citibikes_predictor/README.md

 ├── requirements.txt                  <- Python package dependencies

 ```
-## Running acquisition, processing, and modeling pipeline in Docker
+## Running the model pipeline in Docker
 (NOTE: Use of this all Docker images require the use of Python 3.6 or higher.
 Versions below Python 3.6 may produce unforeseen errors and should not be used.)